 You can also add mycorrhizae treatment, powdered cinnamon, or sulfur powder to the roots to help prevent fungal growth.

 The final step is essential, as your plant will be heavily stressed and highly susceptible to disease and pests for a while.

-Be sure to amend the soil with aggregate to ensure it drains well and only uses a container with suitable drainage holes.
+When choosing soil, pick well-draining potting soil with a mixture of cactus soil and compost.
+Be sure to amend the soil with aggregate to ensure it drains well and only use a container with suitable drainage holes.

 Pro Tip: Place a ½ to 1″ inch layer of gravel or aquarium stones in the bottom of the pot before adding your soil.
 This gives an extra buffer zone in case of overwatering.